Agriculture

 Greetings from Northwestern Oklahoma State University in Alva, Oklahoma, home of the Rangers!
 We are pleased about your interest in our Agriculture Department and are confident that you will find Northwestern to be a great place to continue your education.

-Northwestern in general, and the Agriculture Department in particular, offer courses that are directed to and for students.
+The Agriculture Department at Northwestern offers courses that are directed to, and for, students.
 We are proud to say that you are never just another face in the crowd at Northwestern.
-The number of students in each class is generally small, which ensures excellent student-to-faculty interaction, and helps foster the close-knit atmosphere that so many agriculture students desire.
-Additionally, the agricultural student body is made up of individuals from many different states, countries, and backgrounds, providing students with opportunities to develop lifelong friendships with people from literally around the world.
+The typical student-to-faculty ratio of around 17-to-1 guarantees that agriculture students will have an opportunity for excellent personal interaction with their instructors, and helps foster a close-knit atmosphere that so many agriculture students desire.
+Additionally, the agricultural student body is made up of people from many different states, countries, and backgrounds, providing students with opportunities to develop lifelong friendships with individuals from literally around the world.

-Another major strength of the Agriculture Department at Northwestern is the opportunity for students to combine academic efforts with practical experiences at our University Farm.
-Ultimately, our goal at Northwestern is to prepare our graduates for dynamic careers in agricultural business and production agriculture in order to feed, clothe, and fuel our nation and our world.
+Another major strength of the Agriculture Department at Northwestern is the opportunity for students to combine academic efforts with practical, hands-on experiences at our University Farm.
+Ultimately, our goal at Northwestern is to prepare our graduates for dynamic careers in production agriculture, agricultural business, and agricultural education in order to feed, clothe, and fuel our nation and our world.

 If you have questions about Northwestern and our agriculture programs, I encourage you to contact me or our Office of Recruitment today to set up a campus tour.
 We look forward to helping you reach your educational goals.